The rose family includes

 Knowing the purpose of a rose in the garden, the number of suitable varieties will be considerably smaller.

-So, which rose fits to me?
+So, which rose fits to my garden?

 When we think about roses or we buy some roses we usually have to deal with a type of modern rose.